Adding a Custom Stack

-This topic outlines how add a custom stack under Diego architecture.
+This topic outlines how to add a custom stack under the Diego architecture.
 To add a stack, you first build a BOSH job template that installs the stack on the host machine.
 Then you configure your deployment manifests so that Cloud Foundry can run the job when it creates cells.

 The following example adds a new Linux-based

 pancakes stack for use with the Garden-runC operating system.
 This

 pancakes stack could, for example, support applications that require an old version of CentOS or Ubuntu.